itstor/keycloak-conditional-client-id/README.md

 - **IdP-First Broker Login Override:** There is a need to customize the default IdP-first broker login on a per-client basis, which is not natively supported by Keycloak.
 - **Client-Specific Registration Controls:** In multi-tenant setups, it may be necessary to disable idp registration or apply specific registration policies for certain clients.
+- **Selective Authentication Flow Configuration**: There's a need to configure the authentication flow for specific clients without the need to manually override settings for each one individually.

 ## Getting Started